MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 > [!NOTE]
 > It's not mandatory to specify values for all fields.
 The following example uses all options **"{"isEnabled": 1, "organizationList": ["10z677m8-l4v6-9cm5-c6n6-r1747rp5338k"], "selectOrganizationFromListIsEnabled": 1"}"**

-## Configure Power Automate for desktop to connect to a cloud
+## Allow users of Power Automate for desktop to connect to a cloud

+You can use the following registry entry to allow users to select the cloud they want to connect to.

 |Hive|Key|Name|Type|
 |---|---|---|---|
 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|Cloud|DWORD|

 ***Value***
-- **0**: The user will have the option to select the cloud of their preference to connect to.
+- **0**: The user will have the option to select the cloud of their preference to connect to through an additional option in the sign in screen.
 - **1**: The user will be automatically connected to the first available cloud they are registered to.
 - **2**: The user will connect to the global public cloud.
 - **3**: The user will connect to the US Government GCC cloud.